envico801/anki-owasp-top-10/README.md

 #### Chapter 1 - Overview

-Q:: What is the "Injection" category about?
+Q:: What is "Injection" in OWASP Top 10 2021?
-A:: **A03:2021 - Injection**: Injection vulnerabilities have moved down to the third position.
-It includes various forms of injection attacks, such as SQL injection, and now also includes Cross-Site Scripting (XSS).
+A:: Vulnerabilities allowing attackers to insert malicious code into applications.
+Example: SQL injection attack manipulating a database query.

-Q:: What makes an application vulnerable to injection attacks?
+Q:: What makes an application vulnerable to injection?
-A:: An application is vulnerable to injection attacks when:

-- User-supplied data is not properly validated, filtered, or sanitized.

-- Dynamic queries or non-parameterized calls are used without context-aware escaping.

-- Hostile data is used in ORM search parameters.

-- Hostile data is directly used or concatenated in SQL queries, commands, or stored procedures.

-Q:: What is the risk of not validating user-supplied data in an application?
+A:: Improper handling of user-supplied data in queries or commands.
-A:: Not validating user-supplied data can lead to injection vulnerabilities, where attackers can manipulate input to execute malicious code.
+Example: Directly concatenating user input into an SQL query.

-Q:: Why is it important to use parameterized calls and context-aware escaping?
+Q:: Why is data validation crucial?
-A:: Parameterized calls and context-aware escaping help prevent injection vulnerabilities by ensuring that input data is treated as data, not code.
+A:: To prevent malicious input from being executed as code.
+Example: Sanitizing user input to remove potential SQL commands.

+Q:: What are parameterized queries?
+A:: Queries separating data from SQL commands, preventing injection.
+Example: Using prepared statements in Java with JDBC.

-Q:: How can attackers exploit object-relational mapping (ORM) search parameters?
+Q:: How can ORM be exploited?
-A:: Attackers can exploit ORM search parameters by using hostile data to extract additional, sensitive records from the database.
+A:: By manipulating search parameters to access unauthorized data.
+Example: Modifying an ORM query to bypass filters and access all records.

-Q:: What is the danger of directly using or concatenating hostile data in dynamic queries or commands?
+Q:: What's the risk of concatenating user input in queries?
-A:: Directly using or concatenating hostile data in dynamic queries, commands, or stored procedures can lead to injection attacks, where malicious code is injected and executed.
+A:: It can allow attackers to modify or inject malicious commands.
+Example: User input changing "WHERE id = " + userId to "WHERE id = 1 OR 1=1".

-Q:: What are some common examples of injection attacks?
+Q:: What are common types of injection attacks?
-A:: Common examples of injection attacks include SQL, NoSQL, OS command, Object Relational Mapping (ORM), LDAP, and Expression Language (EL) or Object Graph Navigation Library (OGNL) injection
+A:: SQL, NoSQL, OS command, LDAP, and Expression Language injection.
+Example: OS command injection in a file upload feature.

-Q:: What is the most effective method to detect injection vulnerabilities in software applications?
+Q:: How to best detect injection vulnerabilities?
-A:: The best method for detecting injection vulnerabilities in software applications is source code review.

-Q:: In the context of application security, how can organizations incorporate automated testing?
-A:: Organizations can incorporate automated testing by including static (SAST), dynamic (DAST), and interactive (IAST) application security testing tools into the CI/CD pipeline.

-Q:: Which types of data inputs should be subject to automated testing to identify injection flaws?
-A:: The types of data inputs that should be subject to automated testing to identify injection flaws include, parameters, headers, URL, cookies, JSON, SOAP, and XML data inputs.
+A:: Through source code review and automated security testing.
+Example: Using SAST tools to analyze code for potential SQL injection points.

 #### Chapter 2 - How to Prevent?

-Q:: What is the preferred option to prevent injection attacks?
+Q:: What's the best way to prevent injection attacks?
-A:: The preferred option is to use a safe API that avoids using the interpreter entirely, provides a parameterized interface, or migrates to Object Relational Mapping Tools (ORMs).

-> **Note:** Even when parameterized, stored procedures can still introduce SQL injection if PL/SQL or T-SQL concatenates queries and data or executes hostile data with EXECUTE IMMEDIATE or exec().
+A:: Use safe APIs or ORMs that avoid interpreters entirely.
+Example: Using Hibernate ORM instead of writing raw SQL queries.

-Q:: Can stored procedures introduce SQL injection vulnerabilities?
+Q:: Can stored procedures be vulnerable to injection?
-A:: Yes, even when parameterized, stored procedures can introduce SQL injection if PL/SQL or T-SQL concatenates queries and data or executes hostile data with EXECUTE IMMEDIATE or exec().
+A:: Yes, if they concatenate queries and data unsafely.
+Example: Using EXECUTE IMMEDIATE with user input in PL/SQL.

-Q:: What is the role of positive server-side input validation in preventing injection?
+Q:: What's the role of input validation in preventing injection?
-A:: Positive server-side input validation helps prevent injection by ensuring that input adheres to expected patterns and formats.
-However, it's not a complete defense in cases where special characters are required.
+A:: It helps ensure input matches expected patterns, but isn't a complete defense.
+Example: Validating that a username contains only alphanumeric characters.

-Q:: How can special characters in residual dynamic queries be handled to prevent injection?
+Q:: How to handle special characters in dynamic queries?
-A:: Special characters in residual dynamic queries should be escaped using the specific escape syntax for that interpreter.
+A:: Escape them using the specific syntax for that interpreter.

-> **Note:** SQL structures such as table names, column names, and so on cannot be escaped, and thus user-supplied structure names are dangerous.
-This is a common issue in report-writing software.
+Example: Using MySQLi's real_escape_string() for MySQL queries in PHP.

-Q:: What is the limitation of escaping user-supplied structure names in SQL queries?
+Q:: Why are user-supplied structure names dangerous in SQL?
-A:: User-supplied structure names, such as table names or column names, cannot be escaped, making them dangerous if directly used in queries.
-This is a common issue in report-writing software.
+A:: They can't be safely escaped, allowing potential schema manipulation.
+Example: Allowing users to specify table names in a custom report builder.

-Q:: How can mass disclosure of records in case of SQL injection be prevented?
+Q:: How to prevent mass record disclosure in SQL injection?
-A:: To prevent mass disclosure of records in case of SQL injection, use controls like LIMIT and other SQL controls within queries.
+A:: Use SQL controls like LIMIT to restrict query results.
+Example: Adding "LIMIT 1000" to queries to cap the number of returned records.

 #### Chapter 3 - Example Attack Scenarios